 U.S. Supreme Court will hear challenge to Tennessee’s ban on care for transgender minors

-Kristen Chapman is moving from Tennessee to Virginia so her 15 year-old transgender daughter can continue receiving gender-affirming care.
-(Photo by John Partipilo / Tennessee Lookout)
+Kristen Chapman moved from Tennessee to Virginia so her 15 year-old transgender daughter can continue receiving gender-affirming care.
+On Monday, the U.S. Supreme Court announced it will hear a case challenging Tennessee’s ban on gender-affirming care to minors.
+(John Partipilo/Tennessee Lookout)

-The U.S. Supreme Court announced Monday morning it will take up a challenge to Tennessee’s 2023 ban on gender-affirming care for transgender youth.
+The U.S. Supreme Court announced Monday it will take up a challenge to Tennessee’s 2023 ban on gender-affirming care for transgender youths.

-The American Civil Liberties Union (ACLU) and Lambda Legal asked the court to review a ruling by the 6th Circuit Court of Appeals that upheld the law.
+The American Civil Liberties Union and Lambda Legal asked the court to review a ruling by the 6th U.S. Circuit Court of Appeals that upheld the law.

 Tennessee’s law prohibits doctors from providing gender-affirming medical care to minors that includes puberty blockers, hormones and surgeries.